Mount Erebus: Historic sites

 They have been designated historic sites or monuments following a proposal by the United Kingdom, New Zealand, and the United States to the Antarctic Treaty Consultative Meeting.

 Climbing

-Mount Erebus' summit crater rim was first achieved by members of Sir Ernest Shackleton's party; Professor Edgeworth David, Sir Douglas Mawson, Dr Alister Mackay, Alex Lagasse, Jameson Adams, Dr Eric Marshall and Phillip Brocklehurst (who did not reach the summit), on 10 March 1908.
+Mount Erebus' summit crater rim was first achieved by members of Sir Ernest Shackleton's party; Professor Edgeworth David, Sir Douglas Mawson, Dr Alister Mackay, Alex Lagasse, Jameson Adams, Dr Eric Marshall and Philip Brocklehurst (who did not reach the summit), on 10 March 1908.
 The ascent was documented in the first chapter of Aurora Australis, the first book to be written and published in Antarctica.
 Its first known solo ascent and the first winter ascent was accomplished by British mountaineer Roger Mear on 7 June 1985, a member of the "In the Footsteps of Scott" expedition.
 On 19–20 January 1991, Charles J. Blackmer, an iron-worker for many years at McMurdo Station and the South Pole, accomplished a solo ascent in about 17 hours completely unsupported, by snow mobile and on foot.
+In 2026, British explorer Scott Pallett and Australian explorer Bill Kwok summitted after sled-hauling from Cape Evans, having travelled across the Southern Ocean aboard the vessel Scenic Eclipse II.
+The duo approached the summit crater via the north-west face during a scientific expedition to conduct genomic biosurveillance.
+Four days later, Pallett re-ascended to the summit crater solo via a different route.